-At THP, we can help you make sure your VAT returns are in tip-top condition, as well as advise you on the current VAT Repayment Supplement and its replacement scheme.
+At THP, we can help you make sure your VAT returns are in tip-top condition, as well as advise you on the VAT Repayment Supplement replacement scheme.
 If you’d like any help with either, please drop us a line today.

 About Karen Jones

 Having worked for one of the world’s largest accountancy firms, Karen Jones uses her tax knowledge and skills to help clients obtain substantial reductions to their tax liabilities.

 With an expanding portfolio of tax clients, Karen enjoys the variety her work brings her and particularly likes working with new businesses and people.
 With a growing number of tax clients, she frequently faces a variety of challenges and relishes the experience she gains as she solves them.

 Karen likes the THP ethos: “I like the way the team has a professional, but friendly and down-to-earth approach – it creates a productive atmosphere that benefits everyone.”